-Patterdale & Glenridding War Memorial We will Remember Them Notes on the Fallen - Second World War
+Patterdale & Glenridding War Memorial We will Remember Them

 Sergeant Samuel Walter Curry, Royal Air Force.
 Killed in Action, July 1940 aged 19 over the Skaggerak Strait between Norway and Denmark.
-Grew up in Glenridding - page 24
+Grew up in Glenridding - page 25

 Driver Thomas Hadwin, Royal Army Service Corps.
 Killed in Action, April 1941 aged 33 in Greece.
 Grew up at Wordsworth Cottage in Patterdale.
-Husband of Margaret and father of Roger - page 25
+Husband of Margaret and father of Roger - page 26

 Corporal Frank Mallinson, Durham Light Infantry.
 Died July 1945 aged 41.
-Lived at Glenridding House and worked at the Ullswater Hotel before the war with his wife Edith Annie and sons Joseph and Thomas - page 26
+Lived at Glenridding House and worked at the Ullswater Hotel before the war with his wife Edith Annie and sons Joseph and Thomas $-page\ 27$

 Guardsman Thomas Henry Murray, Grenadier Guards.
 Killed in Action, October 1944 in Italy aged 27.
-Grew up in Glenridding and worked at Greenside before he joined the Army - page 27
+Grew up in Glenridding and worked at Greenside before he joined the Army - page 28

 Private Harry Wall Thompson, Royal Army Medical Corps.
 Died of his wounds, May 1944, in Newmarket, aged 23.
 Grew up in Patterdale.
-Buried in Patterdale Churchyard alongside his Uncle, Thomas Henry Wall who died in the First World War - page 28
+Buried in Patterdale Churchyard alongside his Uncle, Thomas Henry Wall who died in the First World War - page 29

 Lance Bombardier Alexander Gordon Tallentire, Military Medal, Royal Horse Artillery.
 Killed in Action, June 1942 in Egypt aged 24.
-Was living at Greenside Cottages before the war where his father and brother worked at Greenside Mine - page 29
+Was living at Greenside Cottages before the war where his father and brother worked at Greenside Mine - page 30

 Corporal William Carmichael Wilson, Kings Own Scottish Borderers.
 Killed in Action, September 1944 in Holland aged 25.
 Lived at Brow Field Glenridding and probably worked at Greenside Mine.
-Husband of Eileen Elsie Wilson, who he married in Patterdale Church just 3 months before he died - page 30
+Husband of Eileen Elsie Wilson, who he married in Patterdale Church just 3 months before he died - page 31

 Guardsman Thomas William Wynn, Coldstream Guards.
 Killed in Action, July 1944 in France aged 24.
-Grew up in Glenridding and worked at Greenside Mine before joining the Army - page 31
+Grew up in Glenridding and worked at Greenside Mine before joining the Army - page 32